tmux-plugins/tmux-resurrect/docs/restoring_programs.md

 Full (long) process name is now ignored and you'll see just `rails server` in the command line when the program is restored.

+> Now I understand the tilde and the arrow, but things still don't work for me

+Here's the general workflow for figuring this out:

+- Set up your whole tmux environment manually.<br/>
+  In our example case, we'd type `rails server` in a pane where we want it to run.
+- Save tmux env (it will get saved to `~/.tmux/resurrect/last`).
+- Open `~/.tmux/resurrect/last` file and try to find full process string for your program.<br/>
+  Unfortunately this is a little vague but it should be easy.
+A smart thing to do for our example is to search for string `rails` in the `last` file.
+- Now that you know the full and the desired process string use tilde `~` and arrow `->` in `.tmux.conf` to make things work.